Dietary & Lifestyle Terms Glossary for SWFL Veg Fest by aPlantBasedDiet.org - In Alphabetical Order

 Meat grown in a lab instead of inside of a living animal.
 This is a non-vegan animal product with a smaller than normal environmental and cruelty footprint.

 A classification for an animal that has the ability to obtain nutrients from plants and animals and typically other sources, as well.
 Humans are omnivores.

 Plants grown or animals raised without the use of synthetic chemicals (e.g. pesticides, herbicides, growth hormones).
 Any diet type can be made partially or fully Organic by correctly choosing all of the different plants and animal products that make up the food consumed.

-The diet that “Our Paleolithic ancestors ate between 1-2 million years ago and 10,000 years ago when agriculture began.”
+The diet that, according to advocates of this diet, “Our Paleolithic ancestors ate between 1-2 million years ago and 10,000 years ago when agriculture began.”
 There is much debate and controversy over exactly what this means.
 Most definitions of this diet include animal products.
 This diet excludes all forms of food developed for modern agriculture including processed foods and juice.
-It also can or has the option to exclude grains and legumes making it potentially Gluten Free.
-Frying in added fats or oils is not an acceptable cooking method except in Meat Paleo that allows for some fats and cooking in them.
+Frying in added fats or oils is not an acceptable cooking method except in meat-based Paleo that allows for some fats and cooking in them.

 Paleo Vegan / Pegan